se-for-sci/se-for-sci.github.io/content/week02_testing/testing.md

 The adversarial view --- don't be wishful.
 Try to find defects.
-Document for the user things that could cause problems but that you are not guarding against (a.k.a. make explicit caveat emptors).
+Document for the user things that could cause problems but that you are not guarding against (a.k.a. make explicit caveat emptor).
 We'll discuss documentation later.

 Write code that's amenable to atomic testing --- modularity, DRY vs. WET, etc all help (as we'll see).
 The better your design and workflow play with Git, then